UPPMAX/UPPMAX-documentation/docs/software/wrf.md

 - WRF Preprocessing System (WPS).
 The Weather Research and Forecasting (WRF) Model is a next-generation mesoscale numerical weather prediction system designed to serve both operational forecasting and atmospheric research needs.

-- WRF is installed as modules for version 4.1.3 and compiled with INTEL and parallelized for distributed memory (dmpar) or hybrid shared and distributed memory (sm+dm).
+- WRF is installed as modules for version 4.1.3 and compiled with INTEL and parallelised for distributed memory (dmpar) or hybrid shared and distributed memory (sm+dm).
 These are available as:

     - WRF/4.1.3-dmpar     default as WRF/4.1.3
     - WRF/4.1.3-dm+sm